ameeassad/EV-EdgeNet/Blogpost/Blogpost.md

 Roy Vorster.

 Both Rafaël and Roy were mainly responsible for the technical aspects of this
-reproduction: adapting the original code to be compatibel with modern methods.
+reproduction: adapting the original code to be compatible with modern methods.
 Evert was mainly responsible for communicating the results, namely writing this blogpost.

 [discussion on results]

 Some setbacks were encountered during the project.
 For a start, 2 of the 3 members were unable to harvest the power of their GPU processors, due to incompatibility or other issues with the Nividia CUDA system.
+Training the network on the full dataset with google cloud run was also unsuccesful, mainly due to inexperience with such software and issues with billing.

 ## References